rustagiadi95/OCR-sliding_window-pytorch/README.md

 # OCR-sliding_window-pytorch
 An OCR using the sliding window approach

-Main.py - The Drivier File
+Main.py - The Driver File